smeg-of-lister/chunteyDuino/README.md

 0x05|PAUSE|ID20 (non-zero length)|_millisecond count_|Sets the signal level low for a specified length of time.
 0x06|SAMPLE|ID15|_pulse count_, _sample period_, _last byte adjust_|Plays a stream of ones and zeros representing the signal level (0 = low, 1 = high) with a specified sample period.

-Pulse lengths are counted in clock cycles at the 16Mhz of the Arduino Nano (or 18Mhz on the STM32 Blue Pill), therefore the pulse length for PAUSE blocks is 16000.
+Pulse lengths are counted in clock cycles at the 16Mhz of the Arduino Nano, therefore the pulse length for PAUSE blocks is 16000.

 A standard ZX Spectrum ROM header block (as in TAP files or TZX ID10) would consist of:-